DistributedWeb/dstatus-api/_md/docs/browser-integration.md

 ## Browser integration

 [DBrowserX Browser 0.9](https://dbrowser.com) implements Unwalled.Garden as part of the browser.
 It supports a high-level API which is loaded from the [dwebx://unwalled.garden](dwebx://unwalled.garden) dwebx.
-These APIs wrap the DWebX filesystem and DBrowserX's internal indexes.
+These APIs wrap the DWebX filesystem and dBrowser's internal indexes.

 ```js
 import {statuses, follows, reactions, comments} from 'dwebx://unwalled.garden/index.js'